Kaltsoon/data-management-and-databases/slidev/11-physical-database-design.md

 ## Disadvantages of indexes

 - But there are also **disadvantages**, such as:
-  - More main memroy and disk space is needed for indexes
+  - More main memory and disk space is needed for indexes
   - The DBMS has to update all indexes on the table when a new row is inserted
   - Also, when an existing row is updated the DBMS has to update related indexes accordingly
   - That is, if there are **unnecessary indexes** on a table they might start decreasing performance on inserts, updates, and deletes